-Pilot Projects Design Collective is a systems thinking and design consultancy that co-creates sustainable solutions to complex challenges in global systems and cities.
-The core service is the design of places and programs that intentionally engage, support and transform culture—and strategic facilitation of this process.
-Their work encompasses a wide range of processes and deliverables, from the design of brands, organizations and workspaces, to urban streetscapes, public spaces and new buildings.
-With expertise in sustainable wood, forest restoration, and research, they also develop solutions to bridge the rural-urban divide and conserve the ecosystems that sustain us all.
-They specialize in co-designing multi-sectoral “communities of practice” and catalytic events that inspire collective action and culture change.
+Pilot Projects Design Collective is a systems thinking and design consultancy that co-creates sustainable solutions to complex challenges in local cities and global systems.
+The core service is the design and strategic facilitation of places and programs that intentionally engage, support and transform culture.
+Their work encompasses a wide range of packages and deliverables, from the design of brands, organizations and workspaces, to urban streetscapes, public spaces and new buildings.
+With expertise in sustainable wood, forest restoration and research, Pilot Projects can develop solutions to bridge the rural-urban divide and conserve the ecosystems that sustain us all.
+They specialize in co-designing multisectoral “communities of practice” and catalytic events that inspire collective action and culture change.

 Based in Brussels and Barcelona, REVOLVE is a communication group fostering cultures of sustainability.
 REVOLVE publishes a quarterly international magazine focusing on the themes of water (winter), nature (spring), energy (summer) and mobility (fall).
-REVOLVE coordinates publications, curates photo exhibitions and organizes forums.
-REVOLVE also offers graphic design, data visualization, content development, branding and marketing, social media engagement and media relations to maximize outreach and impact reporting for EU projects and other partner campaigns.
+REVOLVE coordinates publications, curates photo exhibitions and organizes forums, along with offering graphic design, data visualization, content development, branding and marketing, social media engagement and media relations to maximize outreach and impact reporting for EU projects and other partner campaigns.
 REVOLVE works with partners to accelerate the energy transformation and the possibility of a cleaner world.

-World Resources Institute (WRI) is a global research organization that spans more than 60 countries, with international offices in Brazil, China, India, Indonesia, Mexico and the United States, regional offices in Ethiopia (for Africa) and the Netherlands (for Europe), and program offices in the Democratic Republic of Congo, Turkey and the United Kingdom.
-Our more than 700 experts and staff turn big ideas into action at the nexus of environment, economic opportunity and human well-being.
+The World Resources Institute (WRI) is a global research organization that spans more than 60 countries, with international offices in Brazil, China, India, Indonesia, Mexico and the United States, regional offices in Ethiopia (for Africa) and the Netherlands (for Europe), and program offices in the Democratic Republic of Congo, Turkey and the United Kingdom.
+More than 700 WRI experts and staff turn big ideas into action at the nexus of environment, economic opportunity and human wellbeing.